-is the founder of the Against The Stream Buddhist Meditation Society, and has created a process of addiction recovery based on the teachings of the Buddha called Refuge Recovery.
-He is the author of Dharma Punx, Against the Stream, Heart of the Revolution, and Refuge Recovery.
+is the founder of the Against The Stream Buddhist Meditation Society with centers in Los Angeles and San Francisco, Calif. and affiliated groups internationally.
+He created a process of addiction recovery based on the teachings of the Buddha called Refuge Recovery.
+He is the author of Dharma Punx and other books.

-Using a hybrid of mindfulness and loving-kindness meditation techniques, Noah will offer an experience of the teachings and practices of Buddhism.
-We will learn how to develop a greater sense of care for ourselves and for our world through the revolutionary spiritual practices of the Buddha.
-Led by Noah Levine, the workshop explores the way that true spiritual practice is an engagement with life that goes against the norms of our confused society and is therefore an act of rebellion.
+Using a hybrid of mindfulness and loving-kindness meditation techniques, Noah will offer an experience of the teachings and practices of the Buddha.
+We will learn how to develop a greater sense of care for ourselves and for our world through these revolutionary spiritual teachings of the Buddha.
+The workshop explores the way that true spiritual practice is an engagement with life that goes against the norms of our confused society and is therefore an act of rebellion.
 This ancient path of awakening our own deepest wisdom and compassion is accessible to all who choose it.

 The Buddha offered a timeless teaching on how to live a life that is sourced from kindness, compassion, and appreciation.
 These teachings and practices are as applicable today as they were two thousand years ago.
 We all have the ability to access the innate wisdom and compassion of the heart—all we have do is turn inward through meditation and eventually we will uncover an endless source of happiness.